 This is the most common myth that deters people from becoming entrepreneurs.
 However, this is completely untrue.
 A normal person with an idea which solves a problem the society is dealing with can become an entrepreneur if he works on certain skills.
 If one is ready to develop on leadership and managerial skills and isn’t scared to take risks, one can aim to become a successful entrepreneur.

 2. All you need is money

-This myth is not completely justified because you may have great investors pumping in a lot of money into your venture but if you’re idea doesn’t appeal to the people, they will not buy your product or service.
+This myth is not completely justified because you may have great investors pumping in a lot of money into your venture but if your idea doesn’t appeal to the people, they will not buy your product or service.
 Thus, money might be important but it is more important to use the money wisely in places where it is required.

 3. Entrepreneurs are usually college drop-outs

 This is a common disbelieve because great people like Mark Zuckerberg, Mukesh Ambani and Steve Jobs have managed to become successful entrepreneurs without a college degree.
 However, a formal and educated background only helps an entrepreneur to understand concepts and the business better.
 An entrepreneur becomes one because of his idea and developed skills set and not his college degree.